-Do You Have to Pay Back Property Taxes on a Foreclosure?
+Paying taxes on a foreclosed home begs the question – Is a Tax Deed a better investment?
 Learn the priority of liens and how it affects your profit margin.
 Which is a better deal?
 Buying tax defaulted property or foreclosures?
 Well, one is a much, much better deal!
 Which one do you think it is?

 Watch the video above or read the summary below:

 Do you have to pay back property taxes on a foreclosure?
 I’ve been involved in the tax lien and tax deed business for over 25 years, and I get this question often.

 You’re going to find this very interesting because people confuse property taxes, regular taxes, foreclosures, and tax auctions.
 I’ll try to clean some of that up for you, so you understand it.

 I’ll answer that question “Do you have to pay back property taxes on a foreclosure?” for you here in just a minute.

 First, I’ll give you some more information about tax lien certificates and tax deeds.

 I’ll also explain the foreclosure process to you.
 Then when I finish, I’ll tell you about big mistakes people make at the tax auction that you want to avoid.
 So don’t miss that.

 Want to learn how you can make big profits with bargain real estate?
 Want to buy homes for pennies on the dollar?
 Or earn outrageous interest rates?
 Retire rich?
 Then don’t miss this FREE Mini Class!